SimpleBlockchain/simpleblockchain/README.md

 The mining works a lot like the lottery.
 With the lottery, any particular person has a very, very low chance of winning, but the chance of *someone* winning is very high.
-That's why blocks are actually created, even though it's very unlikely a hacker will be able to do it enough times to corrupt the entire chain.
+That's why blocks are actually created, even though it's very unlikely a particular hacker will be able to do it enough times to corrupt the entire chain.

 The hacker has a problem.
 If s/he alters a single block in history, all subsequent blocks need their addresses recomputed.
 But in order to